learn-co-curriculum/react-hooks-redux-crud-lab/README.md

 # Create and Delete Lab

-## Objectives
+## Learning Goals

-- Create a Yelp-like application where users can create and delete both restaurants and reviews of each restaurant.
+- Create a complex application using React and Redux

 ## Introduction